Clinic Opening Hours, Parking & Public Transport

 How often do I have to come for a treatment?

 Our services for various health conditions require different frequencies of visits.
 We do not run general programs, but tailor a health plan to suit your specific needs.
 Also, as you improve, the frequency of your visits will change.
-For example, for chronic conditions you may see your acupuncturist once a week for the first six weeks.
-As your body builds up in strength your frequency of visits will reduce to once a fortnight or three-weekly sessions.
-Later appointments will only be needed to maintain your optimal health levels.

 Your practitioner will develop an individually tailored treatment plan with you during your initial consultation.